-Established in 2015, the BMI Founders Award is an annual scholarship competition open to radio broadcasting students nationwide.
+Established in 2015, the BMI Founders Award is an annual internship program open to radio broadcasting students nationwide.
 The award commemorates the group of radio industry leaders who founded Broadcast Music, Inc. in 1939 with an unprecedented and enduring mission: to provide a competitive source for music licensing and an open-door policy to songwriters, composers, and publishers of all genres of music.
-A $5,000 scholarship is awarded for the best original essay response submitted to the competition and recognizes a student with the potential to become an innovator in the rapidly changing field of broadcast radio.
+A 4-6 week paid internship with a major broadcaster is awarded for the best original essay response submitted to the competition and recognizes a student with the potential to become an innovator in the rapidly changing field of broadcast radio.

 In order to be eligible for the competition, all applicants must be:

-- Currently enrolled full-time or part-time at an accredited U.S. college or university.
-Students who have been accepted for future enrollment are NOT eligible.
+- Currently enrolled full-time at an accredited U.S. college or university.
+Students who are enrolled part-time and those who have been accepted for future enrollment are NOT eligible.

 - Broadcasting degree candidates with an academic focus in radio broadcasting.
 Applicable majors include, but are not limited to: Broadcast and Emerging Media, Broadcast Communications, Broadcast Journalism, Broadcasting, Broadcasting and Mass Communications, Electronic Media and Broadcasting, and Radio and Television Broadcast Technology.